awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     </center>
 </figure>

-Fig. xxx shows the number of true positive instances hit by each methods.
+Fig. 14 shows the number of true positive instances hit by each methods.

 ## 5. Conclusion